ozra/onyx-lang/README.md

 ## Onyx is / has Goal of ##

 - Being pragmatic - get shit done!
 Does what you mean!
    - OOP-_structured_ (studies point to pros)
    - Imperative (because it still is the only way for fast programs, and small processors get more and more use)
    - Easy to code functional where possible (because it _is_ safer, studies also say so)
    - Concurrency, currently via channels and fibers - this area will get a lot of attention once the language settles.
 Because Moores Law is dead.
 - Utilize scientific studies where available for the language design
    - Human<->Code centric studies - _not_ theoretical lambda-calculus
 - Innovate freely to simply make a better language - think outside the box!
 - Look at available prior art for inspiration as much as possible - remember the box!
 - Compiles to high performance native machine code
 - Compile fast in dev-mode for swift compile-test cycle
 - Type system:
    - Strongly typed - (Nil is a type) no more Java/C++/Go-null-exceptions bullshit!
    - And still: _almost global_ type inference (_the fully global has been ditched for compilation speed reasons_) - you can get away with _almost_ never writing a type-name (basically only types has to be typed ;-) ).
    - Inheritance (_single! - no deadly diamond of death dilemma_)
    - Traits (mixins)
    - All types re-openable (aka monkey patchable)
    - Sum-types
    - Polymorphism and overloading - most of the time: no cost over a straight call.
 The code is very efficient (you can't make it faster yourself in C :-) )
    - Generics and type-vars - because Go is retarded.
-- Almost everything can be changed by coder
+- The behaviour of almost everything can be changed by coder
    - Most constructs in the language is just an override away
    - Operator overloading - of course
    - Iterators are simply implemented as methods taking "fragments".
 And no, there's no execution overhead over a hand-written while-loop.
 - Clean readable and writeable syntax
    + The common forms of _"casing"_ is allowed interchangeably (without conflicts): `dash-case`, `snake_case`, `endash—case` ~~, `camelCase`~~.
+   - A lot of research regarding the fundamentals of brain functioning used in programming points to spatiality and visual recognition of structure, that and comparative studies leads to the choice of indent based syntax.
+   - Also available are voluntary explicit block ends (wysiwym + safety net).
+The recommendation is to use `end`-tokens when it makes things clearer, otherwise not.
 - FFI: Using C-API libs is piece of cake
 - Garbage Collected (_even I_, have accepted it as the way of the future - now: _let's just make it even faster [post 1.0 target]_)
 - Template-macros and AST-macros
-- A _terse and clear indent based syntax_ with voluntary explicit block ends (wysiwym + safety net).
-    - A lot of research regarding the fundamentals of brain functioning used in programming points to spatiality and visual recognition of structure.
 - Full compatibility with _Crystal lang modules_ - the language AST core - (any Crystal module can be used seamlessly in the same project) - this enlarges the module universe tremendously.
    - It's hard for novel new-kid-on-the-block languages to get established when there are no libs (well, even then).
 Sharing a module universe with another language facilitates usage of both in the real world.
 - _Helpful_ error messages (_will be improved more when the language spec has stabilized_)
    - The "Did you mean this:..." we've come to love in clang (compare gcc) - and even deeper analysis of likely errors
 - I won't stop optimizing until hell freezes over. - The compiler should make things fast - you should focus on keeping your code maintainable.
 - Modules, pretty much like name spaces
 - Closures, of course